 Waiting List

-If the school is oversubscrived a waiting list will be maintained for all year groups.
+If the school is oversubscribed a waiting list will be maintained for all year groups.
 Each added child will require the list to be ranked again in line with oversubscription criteria.
 Looked after children and previously looked after children, and those allocated a place at the school in accordance with a Fair Access Protocol, will take precedence over those on the waiting list.
 The waiting list will be kept until 31 December for main round applicants.
 After this, and for all in year moves, applicants will need to complete an in year application and to confirm before the start of each half-term in writing or by email their desire for their child’s name to be kept on the waiting list.

 Admission Numbers: Reception 2019/20